Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: Interacting one-phonon Green function

 The one-phonon Green function does not provide the response to any general external perturbation $V^{(1)}(\bR, t)$, but only to those that depend linearly on the ionic displacements $\bR$, as we show for the specific cases of IR and Raman (\secname~\ref{sec:ir:raman}).
 If the perturbation or the observable we probe are nonlinear in $\bR$, then the vectors $\bm p$ and $\bm q$ that determine the response function $\chi_{\Acal\Bcal}(\omega)$ (\eqname~\ref{eq:response:final}) have a non zero contribution also in the ${\tilde\bUps}^{(1)}$ and $\Re{\tilde\bA}^{(1)}$ sector (\eqname~\ref{eq:p1} and~\ref{eq:q1}).

 This contribution is important if ionic fluctuations are sizable (e.g. in presence of light atoms or close to a second-order phase-transition), or if the linear term in $\bR - \bRcal$ of $\Acal(\hat \bR)$ and $\Bcal(\hat \bR)$ is zero by symmetry.
 In these conditions, quadratic terms in the coupling between the probe and ionic displacement may become important.
-It is fundamental to explain IR/Raman spectra of ice VII and X\cite{Putrino2002} and liquid water\cite{Silvestrelli1997}.
+For example, they are fundamental to explain IR/Raman spectra of ice VII and X\cite{Putrino2002} and liquid water\cite{Silvestrelli1997}.
 In these works, the authors employed molecular dynamics to go beyond the one-phonon Green function (neglecting quantum fluctuations).
 Another class of materials with Raman spectra arising from a nonlinear coupling between the probe and the ionic displacement are high-symmetry structures like diamond\cite{Windl1993}.
 Here, the authors calculated the Raman signal within the harmonic approximation.
 A full treatment with both anharmonicity and quantum fluctuations with a nonlinear probe is missing in the literature.

-In \figurename~\ref{fig:diagram} we report a diagrammatic representation of the response function.
-Let time flow from left to right; when the probe interacts with the sample, it can either excite a single phonon, with the linear term of $\Bcal$ (panels \textbf{c,d}) or two phonons with the quadratic dependency of $\Bcal$ on ionic positions (panels \textbf{a,b}).
-Then, the excited phonons evolve interacting through anharmonicity.
-At the end of the anharmonic evolution, we may either have a single phonon (panels \textbf{b,d}) or two phonons (panels \textbf{a,c}).
-Then, the excited phonons give a response in the $\Acal$ observable; the average of $\Acal(\hat\bR)$ is affected by two phonons proportionally to its quadratic dependence on ionic displacement (panels \textbf{a,c}), while a single phonon affects the $\Acal$ average proportionally to linear term of $\Acal(\hat\bR)$ (panels \textbf{b,d}).
-The overall process is divided in (interacting) two-phonon Green functions (\textbf{a}), mixed one-two phonon Green functions (\textbf{b,c}) and one-phonon Green functions (\textbf{d}).
-Harmonic systems do not have a contribution from mixed Green functions, as phonons cannot decay or scatter during the free propagation (panel \textbf{e,f}).
+In \figurename~\ref{fig:diagram} we report a diagrammatic representation of the response function when $\hat\Acal = \hat\Bcal$.
+When the probe interacts with the sample, it can either excite a single phonon (the linear dependence of $\Acal$) or two phonons with the quadratic dependency of $\Acal$ on ionic positions.
+Then, the excited phonons evolve interacting through anharmonicity, and the dynamics may end with a different phonon with respect to the original one.
+Since the evolution is anharmonic, it is also possible that a phonon splits in two phonons, or vice-versa, as illustrated in \figurename~\ref{fig:diagram}(\textbf{b}).
+Therefore, the total contribution to the response function is given by the anharmonic one-phonon Green function (\figurename~\ref{fig:diagram}\textbf{b}), the mixed one-two phonon Green function (\figurename~\ref{fig:diagram}\textbf{b}), and the two-phonon Green function (\figurename~\ref{fig:diagram}\textbf{c}).
+Harmonic systems do not have a contribution from mixed Green functions, as phonons cannot decay or scatter during the free propagation.